hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 The host can promote a passing candidate automatically or ask a person to review it.
 Either way, the rule is simple: **automate the edits; keep the final tests and release decision outside the program being edited.**

-The earlier refund comparison used a hook written by a developer.
-The live hill climb used a model to edit the cartridge.
-The same design supports both ways of working.
+The same design supports edits by a person and edits by a model.

 ## Start with one agent